• Skip to primary navigation

 INSTRUCTIONS

-• Season the fillets generously with salt and pepper.
+• Season the fish.
+Season the trout fillets generously with salt and black pepper.

-• Place foil packets of fish onto a baking sheet.
-Bake for 10 to 15 minutes, checking one fillet after 10 minutes.
-The flesh should pull apart easily with a fork.
+• Cook.
+Bake for approximately 10 to 15 minutes.
+Check one fillet after 10 minutes; the flesh should easily flake with a fork.

-• Remove from the oven.
-Add any remaining sauce over the fillets, sprinkle with mixed sesame seeds and garnish with parsley.
+• Once done, remove the fish in foil packets from the oven.
+Pour any remaining sauce over the cooked trout, sprinkle them with mixed sesame seeds, and garnish with parsley or cilantro.

-• Serve with lemon slices and your choice of veggies.
+• Serve the baked trout with lots of fresh lemon slices and your preferred choice of vegetables.

 NOTES